amineelkouhen/redis-streams-lab/exercises/exercise-5-start.md

 ## Tips

-You will find a complete working application including all the steps above [here](exercise5-solution/).
+You will find a complete working application including all the steps above in the *exercise5-solution* folder.
 However, try not to look at the solution before you tried to get it working yourselves.

 ## Next steps